2020 Nigeria hostage rescue

-During the early hours of October 31, 2020, United States Navy SEALs from the Naval Special Warfare Development Group (DEVGRU) Silver squadron conducted an operation in Northern Nigeria, resulting in the rescue of an American hostage and the killing of six of the seven captors.
+During the early hours of October 31, 2020, United States Navy SEALs from the SEAL Team Six Silver squadron conducted an operation in Northern Nigeria, resulting in the rescue of an American hostage and the killing of six of the seven captors.
 The hostage, 27-year-old Philip Walton, had been kidnapped in front of his family at his home in the village of Massalata in neighboring Niger on October 26 by gunmen, who intended to sell him to armed terrorist groups in the area.

 Background

 In 2020, Niger experienced a multitude of attacks by extremists linked to both Islamic State (IS) groups and al-Qaeda.
 About two months prior to the kidnapping of Walton, IS-linked militants killed six French aid workers and their Niger guide while they were visiting a wildlife park near the capital Niamey.
 Additionally, American aid worker Jeffery Woodke was kidnapped from Abalak in October 2016, and was believed to have been held in Mali before his release on March 20, 2023.

 Philip Walton is an American citizen and the son of missionaries, who has lived in Massalata with his wife and child for two years.
 His father lives in Birni-N'konni, and has lived in Niger for about 30 years.